Why flood insurance is so important: lessons from Hurricane Harvey

 New data reveals that many homeowners in Texas and Louisiana affected by Hurricane Harvey were insured by NFIP.
 But a great many more had no flood insurance in place, leaving financially exposed.

 Today's mortgage rates are very, very attractive for anyone buying a home, in or out of a flood zone.
-Compare quotes from several competing mortgage lenders to get the best rate and terms.Click to see today's rates (Sep 23rd, 2017)
+Compare quotes from several competing mortgage lenders to get the best rate and terms.Verify your new rate (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.